axelhahn/restic-http-server-for-synology/readme.md

 * service runs as root - not as unprivileged http user
 * log format - the output for a request is quite basic
-* no package ... it is a manual way so far
+* no package ... it is a manual way by scripts so far